 Our garden is a fairly typical suburban garden – rectangular lawn, not too large, not too small – and with a variety of shrubs and bushes.
-I always like to see birds in the garden and we have a bird feeder that I try to remember to fill and put out a dish of water – we also throw on to the lawn the bread crusts that the boys don’t manage to eat.
-We don’t get a massive number or variety of birds, but often early in the mornings, if I sit in the kitchen, I will see blue tits darting in and out of a neighbour’s tree that overhangs our fence and there is a robin that bobs across the lawn fairly frequently.
-We also get the occasional blackbird, some magpies and woodpigeons.
+I always like to see birds in the garden and we have a bird feeder that I try to remember to fill and put out a dish of water.
+Although we don’t get a massive number or variety of birds, in the mornings if I sit in the kitchen, I will usually spot some great tits and blue tits darting in and out of a neighbour’s tree and an occasional robin bobbing across the lawn.
+We also see blackbirds, magpies and woodpigeons.

 There are different wild bird seed mixes that can attract songbirds and colourful birds, so buying wild bird food is a great way to increase the number of birds that you have visiting your garden.
 Certain seeds appeal to some types of birds more than others, so seed mixes are tailored accordingly and there are even some that are ideal for young birds during nesting season.